 During my 4-day visit of Mount Athos monasteries, no monk approached me (besides the one who welcomed me with a stick).
 Out of dozens and dozens of monks in both monasteries, none of them showed any curiosity towards the only visitor who didn’t pray and didn’t kiss the icons.

 I felt alone.
 Maybe that is the whole idea?
-Perhaps Mount Athos is the place to get together, to experience the solitude?
+Perhaps Mount Athos is the place to get together in order to experience the solitude?
 With everyone else, equally alone?

 Some monks have chosen such a degree of solitude that they even left monasteries, sketes and cells.
 Not many people have seen these naked hermits who live in the Garden of the Virgin Mary without any shelter, even when it snows.
 The story says that these ascetics reached such a level of enlightenment that they’ve received the gift of becoming invisible!
 Bathed in Uncreated Light, these special anchorites appear when they want, usually in the presence of monks with purified hearts and some blessed pilgrims.